dongdongzhaoUP/awesome-agent-communication-security/README.md

 <h2>📝 Abstract</h2>

 <p align="justify">
-In recent years, Large-Language-Model-driven AI agents have exhibited unprecedented intelligence and adaptability.
+In recent years, LLM-driven AI agents have exhibited unprecedented intelligence and adaptability.
 Nowadays, agents are undergoing a new round of evolution.
 They no longer act as an isolated island like LLMs.
 Instead, they start to communicate with diverse external entities, such as other agents and tools, to perform more complex tasks collectively.
 Under this trend, agent communication is regarded as a foundational pillar of the future AI ecosystem, and many organizations have intensively begun to design related communication protocols (e.g., Anthropic's MCP and Google's A2A) within the past year.
 However, this new field exposes significant security hazards, which can cause severe damage to real-world scenarios.
 </p>

 <p align="justify">